So why didn't Mama try to take Victoria and Lily into the lake with her during the five years she was alone with them?

 These kids have massive balls.
 Mama would've scared the shit out of me at that age.

 Where'd the cherries come from?
 Does Mama create them?
 She couldn't have picked them, since it was the middle of winter.
 And what else were the girls eating besides cherries, to get protein?
 Bugs?

 Well, the drawings at the beginning of the movies showed the children eating dead animals like a dog would.
-Perhaps she fed them raw racoon meat or something?
+Perhaps she fed them raw raccoon meat or something?

 In the scene where the girls visit Lucas at the hospital, Lily is shown eating moths.
-So yes, it's pretty likely that they also ate bugs.
+So yes, it's pretty likely that they also ate bugs to survive.

 What was Dr. Dreyfuss planning to do when he went to the cabin?
 He seemed to have realized that Edith's dead baby was the key to dealing with her, but he didn't bring it with him!
 Was he planning to reason with the murderous ghost?

 He had a camera with him, so it looked like went to get proof.
 He left during the daytime but only arrived at night and decided to go in alone.

 What was special about the cabin to begin with?
 Who put it there and why?
 Did Mama have anything to do with it or was it just coincidence?